radical-cybertools/radical.pilot/docs/source/tutorial/index.rst

 Tutorial
 ********

-This tutorial will walk you through the installation as well as the basic features of RADICAL-Pilot.
+This tutorial will walk you through the basic features of RADICAL-Pilot.
 Serveral examples illustrate common workflow usages in distributed environments.

 **Prerequisites:**